Labonneguigue/Machine-Learning/README.md

 ![ScreenShot](Images/rr-graph.png)

+The weights weights wRR are exported to the `wRR_[lambda].csv` file.

-#2.
-Active Learning
+2. Active Learning

 **Problem:** Active Learning (effectively Bayesian Learning) is often used is the case of sequential data.
-That is, the posterior after seeing some data becomes the prior for the next data.
+There are situations in which unlabeled data is abundant but manually labeling is expensive.
+Since the learner/algorithm chooses the data points, the number of them to learn a concept can often be much lower than the number required in normal supervised learning.
 If we let X and y be the data we already learned from and y0 and x0 be some new data, by Bayes rule we have :

 ![ScreenShot](Images/active-bayes.tiff)